EU Threatens Sanctions Against Poland Amid Fears Its Democracy Is Under Threat

+A controversial bill that would give Poland’s ruling nationalist party extensive control over the country’s court system passed the lower house of Polish parliament on Thursday, stoking fears over threats to the rule of law and democracy in the nation.

-The European Union on Wednesday threatened to sanction Poland over proposed changes to the country’s court system, just days after thousands gathered across the nation to rally against new legislation targeting the judiciary.
+The European Union on Wednesday threatened to sanction Poland over the proposed changes to the courts, just days after thousands gathered across the nation to rally against new legislation targeting the judiciary.

 The demonstrations drew massive crowds last weekend in the capital of Warsaw and other major cities holding flags and voicing their support for judicial independence.

-Note: This article has been updated with the news that the lower house of Poland’s parliament has passed the bill.